 Anyone can get folliculitis.
 Your risk increases if any of the following apply:

-Despite some similarities between psoriasis and folliculitis, there are ways to identify each condition.
+Despite some similarities between psoriasis and folliculitis, there are some major differences as seen below.

 |Psoriasis is an autoimmune disease.||Folliculitis is an infection caused by bacteria.|

 |Psoriasis is incurable and flares may be long-lasting.||Folliculitis is curable and usually heals within a few days.|

 |The cause of psoriasis is unknown.||Folliculitis may be caused by tight clothing, heat, skin injury, exposure to hot water, or shaving.|

 Your treatment plan depends on which condition you have.

 There are several treatments for psoriasis.
 These may include:

 - coal tar products to soften skin and help remove scales

 - topical corticosteroids to reduce inflammation and itching